 Nothing reduces nerves like the sense that you’ve done everything you can to prepare yourself for what is coming.
 Repeat after me: research, learn, revise!

-If you’re about to take your theory test, make sure you’ve studied the highway code, practiced hazard perception and attempted some mock theory questions (there are plenty available online).
+If you’re about to take your theory test, make sure you’ve studied the highway code, practiced hazard perception and attempted some mock theory questions—you’ll find plenty in our list of top theory test revision resources.
 Alternatively, check out our ultimate guide on how to pass your theory test or test your skills on our theory test quiz.

 About to take your practical test?
 Congratulations!
 One test is already in the bag.
 If you’re looking to do a bit of last minute cramming, there are plenty of useful resources on our website.
 Take a look at the test guides, memorise the different types of pedestrian crossings and have a bit of fun with the oh-so-popular emergency stop game (an office favourite).